StefjJHK/cs-logs-viewer/README.md

 ## The Web application for viewing and searching by structure logs

-CS Logs viewer is developed for viewing structured log files and filtering by logs in a projects that does not use centralized logging.
+CS Logs viewer is developed for viewing structured log files and filtering by logs in projects that do not use centralized logging.
 It's been developed as a web application to be available on both a PC and a server.

 **Documentation available** [here](https://stefjjhk.github.io/cs-logs-viewer/)